adilmohak/django-book-sharing/README.md

 Finally go to this address http://127.0.0.1:8000

+## Feel free to contribute 👨‍💻👨‍💻
-## Support me with your mighty star ✨
+## Support me with your mighty star ✨🤩
 # Thanks